|

-Due to the journals' ownership of the copyrights, I cannot post pdf copies of the papers here.
+Due to publishers' ownership of the copyrights, I do post pdf copies of the papers here.

 I will be happy to send you a pdf upon request, however.